 THE STEVENS HOUSE, is well and widely known to the travelling public.
 The location is especially suitable to merchants and business men; it is in close proximity to the business part of the city-is on the highway of Southern and Western travel-and adjacent to all the principal Railroad and Steamboat depots.

-THE STEVENS HOUSE has liberal accommodation for over 300 guests-it is well furnished, and possesses every modern improvement for the comfort and entertainment of its inmates.
-The rooms are spacious and well ventilated-provided with gas and water-the attendance is prompt and respectful-and the table is generously proerate rates.
-The rooms having been refurnished and remodeled, we are enabled to offer extra facilities for the comfort and pleasure of our Guests.
-GEO.
-K. CHASE & CO., Proprietors, RECONSTRUCTION.
+THE STEVENS HOUSE has liberal accom-

+modation for over 300 guests-it is well furnished, and possesses every modern improvement for the comfort and entertainment of its inmates.
+The rooms are spacious and well ventilated-provided with gas and water-the attendance is prompt and respectful-and the table is generously pro-vided with every delicacy of the season-at moderate rates.

+The rooms having been refurnished and re-modeled, we are enabled to offer extra facilities for the comfort and pleasure of our Guests.
+GEO, K. CHASE & CO.,